shahcompbio/spectrum-cohort-docker/README.md

 ## Installation instructions

 To install a local instance of the dashboard, checkout this repository.

 Users who want to input data for the visualization must be authenticated first.
 Create a file called `.users` and add any user:password pairs.

 ```
-cd spectrum-cohort-docker
+cd sylph-docker
 touch .users
 ```